jadamsowers/trailhead/planning/features.md

 ## Family Management

-- [ ] ability for two or more family members to share common pool of scouts and sign each other up for outings
+- [ ] ability for two or more family members to share common pool of scouts and sign each other up for outings (marriage/partnership)
 - [ ] should be able to see each others' signups (if other user allows it)
 - [ ] should have ability to link family accounts (need some mutual acceptance)
+- [ ] there should also be some way for e.g. divorced couples to both have their own accounts, but manage shared scouts signups to prevent duplication

 ## Accessibility Improvements